-We consider that another way to alter the growing acceptability of a culture of youth initiation to heavy alcohol use is to support parental supervision and to restore the minimum age for purchasing alcohol from any licensed premises to 20 years.
-While this will probably mean those younger that 20 will access alcohol current legislation supports very young and therefore more vulnerable, teenagers to be able to purchase and consume alcohol with little restriction.
+We support the attempt to alter the growing acceptability of a culture of youth initiation to heavy alcohol use by supporting improved parental supervision and to restore the minimum age for purchasing alcohol from any licensed premises to 20 years.
+While this will probably mean those younger than 20 will access alcohol current legislation supports very young and therefore more vulnerable, teenagers to be able to purchase and consume alcohol with little restriction.

-We further consider that currently alcohol is accessible at too many retail outlets which supports the culture of impulse drinking leading to heavy alcohol use.
-We therefore support legislation that returns supermarkets and convenience stores to being alcohol free.
-We consider all local bodies should be required to develop local liquor plans in consultation with local communities that can restrict the number and location of retail outlets and limit licensed premises.
+We further consider that currently alcohol is accessible at too many retail outlets which supports a culture of impulse drinking leading to heavy alcohol use.
+We therefore consider the bill needs to return supermarkets as well as convenience stores to being alcohol free.

+We further consider all local bodies should be required to develop local liquor plans in consultation with local communities, without the undue influence of liquor licence holders, with the aim of restricting the number and location of retail outlets and limiting licensed premises.

 We consider the only way to effectively monitor restrictions on sales of alcohol is to limit the availability of the product.
 Reducing the number of premises that are able to sell alcohol will also reduce the advertising of branded product.

 We also consider that the hours of alcohol sales outlets need to be restricted as follows:

-- Restrict the opening hours of all off-licenses on a nationwide basis from 10am to 10pm - Restrict on-license premises from selling alcohol after 1am on a nationwide basis - Provide for a standing extension to serve alcohol until 3am if the premises operates a one-way door policy whereby patrons can remain on the premises, but new patrons cannot enter the premises after 1am
+- $\circ~$ Restrict the opening hours of all off-licenses on a nationwide basis from $\underline{10am~to~10pm}$ - Restrict on-license premises from selling alcohol after 1am on a nationwide basis - Provide for a standing extension to serve alcohol until 3am if the premises operates a one-way door policy whereby patrons can remain on the premises, but new patrons cannot enter the premises after 1am

-Other restrictions that will reduce harm and change the drinking culture are to increase drink-driving counter-measures by lowering the Blood Alcohol Level limit from 0.08 to 0.05 for those 20 years and over and lowering the Blood Alcohol Level limit to zero for those under 20 years.
+Other restrictions that we consider essential to reduction of harm and work to change the drinking culture are to increase drink-driving counter-measures by lowering the Blood Alcohol Level limit from 0.08 to 0.05 for those 20 years and over and lowering the Blood Alcohol Level limit to zero for those under 20 years.